Why Microsoft doesn't want to call the Duo a phone

 But by giving the Surface Duo an Android OS and the power to make calls, Microsoft is putting itself back in the conversation -- no matter what kind of device you want to call it.

-Discuss: Why Microsoft doesn't want you to call its phone a phone
+Discuss: Microsoft says its Surface Duo phone isn't a phone -- here's why

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.